Amount set aside for secondary market operations

 In every auction a portion of the announced issuance volume is retained by the Finance Agency, with most of it sold afterwards in the secondary market.
 These retained securities can be used to collateralise repurchase agreements (repos) or interest rate swaps or be used in securities lending.
 The volume of securities retained for secondary market operations varies from auction to auction.
 Since 2006, the retained amount has averaged about 20 % of the issuance volume (which also includes money market papers and inflation-linked securities):

-The retention quote in auctions usually accounts for less than 20 % of the issue volume.
-Overall, the amount held by the Finance Agency is fixed by law at 10 % of the securities in circulation.
+The retention quote in auctions usually accounts for about 20 % of the issue volume.
+Overall, the amount held by the Finance Agency is fixed by law at 20 % of the securities in circulation.

 Activities on the secondary market